-The geographical distribution of the mean Sentinel-3 wind speed and the wind speed bias, SDD and scatter index (SI, defined as the SDD divided by the model mean and expressed in percentage in the last panel) with respect to the ECMWF model averaged over the period of Cycle 022 are shown in Figure 8.
-While the mean wind speed, the SDD and SI distributions all look similar to their counterparts from other altimeters (not shown), the bias in panel (b) is rather low almost everywhere.
+The geographical distribution of the mean Sentinel-3A wind speed and the wind speed bias, SDD and scatter index (SI, defined as the SDD divided by the model mean and expressed in percentage in the last panel) with respect to the ECMWF model averaged over the period of Cycle 052-A+10 are shown in Figure 9.
+The corresponding maps from Sentinel-3B Cycle 033-B are shown in Figure 10.
+While the mean wind speed, the SDD and SI distributions all look similar to their counterparts from other altimeters (not shown), the bias in panel (b) of both Figure 9 (Sentinel-3A) and Figure 10 (Sentinel-3B) is rather low almost everywhere.

-The comparison against in-situ (mainly buoys located in the Northern Hemisphere around the American and European coasts) measurements is shown in Figure 9.
-The overall bias against in-situ observation for this cycle is rather small (~ 0.2 m/s).
-The SDD (a proxy to the random error) is about 1.33 m/s which is ~18% of the mean.
-These figures are comparable to same statistics emerging from the comparison of other altimeters against in-situ observations (not shown).
-Within the scatter, it is possible to notice that SRAL underestimates wind speeds above 7 m/s compared to the in-situ measurements.
-This is consistent with the model comparison in the NH (Figure 5a).
+The comparison against in-situ (mainly buoys located in the Northern Hemisphere around the American and European coasts) measurements is shown in panels (a) and (b) Figure 11 for Cycle 052-A+10 (Sentinel-3A) and Cycle 033-B (Sentinel-3B), respectively.
+The overall bias values against in-situ observation for Sentinel-3A and Sentinel-3B are about 0.2 and 0.3 m/s, respectively.
+The SDD (a proxy to the random error) values are around 1.59 m/s and 1.57 m/s for Sentinel-3A and Sentinel-3B, respectively, which are about 14.7% and 14.9% of the mean for Sentinel-3A and Sentinel-3B, respectively.
+These values are similar to the corresponding statistics emerging from the comparison of other altimeters against in-situ observations (not shown).

-Figure 8: Geographical distribution of mean Sentinel-3 wind speed (a) as well as the bias (b); the SDD (c) and the SI (d) between Sentinel-3 and ECMWF model AN during Cycle 022.
+Figure 9: Geographical distribution of mean Sentinel-3A wind speed (a) as well as the bias (b); the SDD (c) and the SI (d) between Sentinel-3A and ECMWF model AN during the period from 02/12/2019 to 29/12/2019 which corresponds to a 10-day shifted-ahead Cycle 052-A (052-A+10) of Sentinel-3A.
 Bias is defined as altimeter - model.